-Student leaders will build team cohesion and will have opportunities to experiment, take risks, work as part of a collaborative group and review their projects, in order to reflect and evaluate on the impact they are having on the environment around them.
+Student leaders will build team cohesion and will have opportunities to experiment, take risks, work as part of a collaborative group and review their projects, in order to reflect upon and evaluate the impact they are having on the environment around them.

-This is an exciting new subject which will enhance student's understanding of the world around them, while developing important 21st Century skills:
+This is an exciting subject which will enhance student understanding of the world around them, while developing important 21st Century skills:

-- Creativity and innovation
+- creativity and innovation

-- Collaboration and teamwork
+- collaboration and teamwork

-- Critical thinking and problem-solving
+- critical thinking and problem-solving

-- Communication
+- communication

-- Leadership
+- leadership

-- 1. Presentation of personal portfolio. - 2.
+- 1. Submission of an Action Plan document for a Year 9 key event. - 2.
 Organisation and delivery of a team based initiative, which is built upon College Values and the Overnewton Anglican Community College House Shields Program.